abacaj/mpt-30B-inference/README.md

 ## Requirements

 I recommend you use docker for this model, it will make everything easier for you.
-Tested on cuda-11.8.0 with AMD Epyc CPU.
+Tested on AMD Epyc CPU.

 ## Setup